CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 XCP cannot be mined, staked or otherwise created.
 The initial supply of XCP was established in a process called proof-of-burn.
 From Jan 2nd to Feb 3rd 2014, users were able to send Bitcoins to a verifiably unspendable Bitcoin address and automatically receive XCP in return from the protocol.

 A total of ~2125 BTC was destroyed, and a total of ~2,649,791 XCP was created.
 This can be verified using a block explorer, for example on [Blockscan](http://blockscan.com/burn).
 No new XCP can _ever_ be created, and the supply is decreasing with each paid fee.
 To prevent a complete depletion of the supply, the fees for smart contracts are a fraction of the total supply.
+This means the supply will continue to reduce, but cannot ever reach zero.

 **With Counterparty, users can:**